Jshulgach/SoundFX-Painting/README.md

 This is the repository for the African Grey painting with playable sound effects!
 Originally a Christmas gift for my mom, I wanted a way for her to be reminded of memories from the kitchen of our late family bird with a beautiful image for the wall.
 Painted by [Gabriella Kostadinova](https://www.gabrielakostadinova.com/), the painting frame contains 3 buttons which play precious sound files that trigger our bird's most popular sayings.

 #### The Arduino FX board has trigger pins and internal memory for sound bites, so this also doesn't need any code.
-A future version may have an arduino script that uses a wifi dongle to listen to the network and trigger sounds from a routine.
+There is a sketch included which allows serial communciation with the board to have more control over sound files and playback.
+A future version of the circuit may use a wifi module to listen to the network and trigger sounds from a routine.

 ![](https://github.com/Jshulgach/SoundFX-Painting/blob/main/resources/20221225_134808.jpg)